-When Nora realizes that divorce still requires Torvald’s permission, Nora faces the contradictions, movingly.
+When Nora realizes that divorce still requires Torvald’s permission, she faces the contradictions, movingly.
 Torvald opens the door gallantly and Nora leaves proudly, as Torvald gently closes the door.

-Palo Alto Players directed by Jeffrey Lo achieve a sensitive production with outstanding acting—Bravo!
+Directed by Jeffrey Lo, Palo Alto Players achieves a sensitive production with outstanding acting—Bravo!
 “A Doll’s House, Part 2” is a fresh, new play.
 My companion was quite impressed, too.

 The opening on the evening of the Fourth Annual Women’s March marks a long journey.
 Does Nora have to fight again for human rights?
 See “D.H., Part 2” for witty, heartwarming answers!

-“A Doll’s House, Part 2” by Lucas Hnaf, directed by Jeffrey Lo, at Palo Alto Players, through Sunday, February 2, 2020.
-Info: firstname.lastname@example.org.
+“A Doll’s House, Part 2” by Lucas Hnath, directed by Jeffrey Lo, at Palo Alto Players, through Sunday, February 2, 2020.
+Info: email@example.com.